SQream/sqream_docs/reference/sql/sql_statements/index.rst

    * - :ref:`get_statement_permissions`
      - Returns a list of permissions required to run a statement or query
    * - :ref:`grant`
-     - Grant permissions to a role
+     - Grants permissions to a role
    * - :ref:`revoke`
      - Revoke permissions from a role
    * - :ref:`rename_role`
-     - Rename a role
+     - Renames a role

 For more information about Access Control, see :ref:`access_control`.